dlcasto5/dlcasto5.github.io/README.md

-I give 100% creadits to wraithcodestopit
+I give 100% creadits to wraithcode